 Down in the channel the tide inhales and

-Blue jets out of their tiny heads smile and
+Electric jets out of their heads on boogaloo

 on the sand where we, hands idly swinging,

-stroll.
-I kiss the salt from your fingers and—
+still linger.
+I suck salt from your fingers and —

-is of pleasures fast fading—you bite my ear
+by pleasures fast fading (you bite my ear)

 than some panic of flowers at the window pane.